Dana L. Harrison

 Nonprofit employees typically wear many hats and Jackie Rodriguez is no exception.
-She is the Immigrant Welcome Center’s Naturalization and Marketing Coordinator.
+She is the Immigrant Welcome Center’s Marketing & Communications Manager.
 Not only does she prepare and execute the quarterly naturalization clinics, which help guide immigrants through the lengthy and intimidating naturalization process, but she also handles the daily marketing tasks for the organization.
 Jackie works behind-the-scenes, creating content and material for social marketing, print material for events, and even filling in on the occasional radio interview.

 The daughter of immigrant parents, Jackie has witnessed first-hand the challenges that exist for newcomers to the United States.
 Watching her parents navigate immigration obstacles inspired Jackie to apply specifically for her role at IWC – giving her a chance to give back to her community by helping to empower and uplift other immigrants in search of the American dream.